combattardigrade/wouldyourather/README.md

 ## Would You Rather?

-React-Redux app that allows users to play the "Would You Rather?" game.
+WouldYouRather is an app, created with React and Redux, that allows users to play the "Would You Rather?" game.
 Users are asked a question in the form: "Would you rather [option A] or [option B]?".
 Users are able to answer questions, see which questions they haven't answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

 ## Installation